Skip to Content

 Can I Eat Oregano Leaves Raw?

-The only caveat about eating raw oregano is that it can be far too pungent for some people to eat this way, and some may be more sensitive to it than others.
+The only caveat about eating it raw is that it can be far too pungent for some people to eat this way, and some may be more sensitive to it than others.

-For good measure, or if you use oregano in a dinner meant for lots of people, it’s best to avoid using it raw.
-However, if it’s just for you or another oregano lover, it tastes great on almost any savory dish.
+For good measure, or if you use it in a dinner meant for lots of people, it’s best to avoid using it raw.
+However, if it’s just for you or another who loves the taste, it works great on almost any savory dish.

 Keep in mind that raw oregano can be an irritant, so take it easy on the sprinkles of raw leaves in your food.
 If you do end up with some irritation, try drinking some cold water to help wash down any residual oil in your throat.